 Biopsies should be conducted in the morning.
-This allows ample time for sample processing and shipping, and will benefit the comfort of fasting subjects.
+This allows ample time for same-day sample processing and shipping.

-- 9.1 Preferred environment: CTSI/GCRC Environment

-- 9.2 Required staff

-- 9.2.1 One (1) surgeon

-- 9.2.2 If necessary, one pathologist or pathology technologist to section tissue
+- 9.1 Preferred environment: CTSI/GCRC (Clinical Translational Science Institute/ General Clinical Research Center) Environment - 9.2 Required staff - 9.2.1 One (1) surgeon or other qualified provider - 9.2.2 If necessary, one pathologist or pathology technologist or other surgical assistant to section tissue

-- 9.3 Subject preparation

-- 9.3.1 No aspirin and/or non-steroidal anti-inflammatory drug (NSAIDs) for a minimum of 5-7 days before the procedure

-- 9.3.2 No clopidrogel (e.g. Plavix[®]), warfarin (e.g. Coumadin[®]), or other blood thinners for 5 days before the procedure (or longer if indicated in the protocol)
+- 9.2.3 The study coordinator should be present to ensure accurate protocol-specific documentation and to assist the surgeon with non-procedural tasks (for example, call the lab or supply room in the event of supply needs during the procedure) - 9.3 Participant preparation - 9.3.1 No aspirin and/or non-steroidal anti-inflammatory drug (NSAIDs) for a minimum of 5 days before the procedure - 9.3.2 No clopidrogel (e.g. Plavix®), warfarin (e.g. Coumadin®), or other blood thinners for 5 days before the procedure (or longer if indicated in the protocol)

-- 9.4 Tissue Biopsy Procedure

-- 9.4.1 Pre-sampling procedures